rafaello7/RubiksCubeSolver/README.md

 The program can be compiled and run under Linux.
 It is compiled using `g++`.

+On x86 architecture the program compiles with assembly code which requires AVX2 and BMI2 instruction set support by CPU.
+If the processor does not support these instructions, the program will not work.
+The assembly can be disabled manually in source file (_cubesrv.cc_) by remove/comment out a line containing `#define USE_ASM`.

 To search for optimal solutions, a computer with at least 6GB RAM is recommended.
 With 3-4 GB of RAM the program executes slightly slower.
 With 2GB RAM or less it will perform rather poorly